Debbie-02/Ubuntu_Requests/README.md

     python Ubuntu_Requests.py
     ```
 2. Enter a valid image URL when prompted.
 3. The image will be saved in the `Fetched_Images` directory.

-  2. Enter a valid image URL when prompted.
-3. The image will be saved in the `Fetched_Images` directory.